Woobin Park, D.M.A.

 - B.M., Piano Performance, Ewha Womans University in Seoul, South Korea

-She is active as an adjudicator for piano solo and duo contests and festivals, including events for the Music Teachers National Association.
-She was invited to be a Judge for the Finals of MTNA Young Artist Competition-Wisconsin, Senior Piano Duet Competition by attending 2014 MTNA National Conference at Chicago and the Finals of CFMTA (Canadian Federation of Music Teachers’ Associations) National Piano Competition at the 2017 MTNA National Conference in Baltimore, MD.
+She is active as an adjudicator for piano competitions and festivals, including events for the Music Teachers National Association.
+She was invited to be a Judge for the Finals of MTNA Young Artist Competition, Senior Piano Duet Competition by attending MTNA National Conference at Chicago, the Finals of CFMTA (Canadian Federation of Music Teachers’ Associations) National Piano Competition at the 2017 MTNA National Conference in Baltimore, MD.
 Recent and upcoming adjudicator appearance include the Robert Spencer Piano Concerto Competition and NVMTA concerto Festival in 2020.

 For more information, please visit www.woobinpark.com